pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/MigrationGuides/MigratingTo1.8.md

 must already be integrated with the ``Reducer(state:action:)`` macro from version 1.4.
 See
 <doc:MigratingTo1.4> for more information.

-## Automatic synthesis of reducer requirements
+## Automatic fulfillment of reducer requirements

 The ``Reducer(state:action:)`` macro is now capable of automatically filling in the ``Reducer`` protocol's requirements for you.
 For example, even something as simple as this: